volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 Element: 3 mounted
 ```

-But when we add a new element, we see how all three existing elements are unmounted and mounted once again including the newly added element:
+But when we add a new element, we see all three existing elements being unmounted and mounted once again including the newly added element:

 ```html
 Element: 1 unmounted